FSharpFriends/FSharpFriendlyDotNet/Readme.md

 ## Challenges
 There are several challenges.

-One of them being that F# does not have function overloading like C# has method overloading.
+* One of them being that F# does not have function overloading like C# has method overloading.
 A lot of methods in the .Net framework are overloaded.
+So we can only choose a subset of the .Net methods if we want a 1-1 ration in naming.
-And a lot of methods are instance methods, because that's natural for any OOP language.
+* And a lot of methods are instance methods, because that's natural for any OOP language.
 But many instance methods are pure, that is, they have no side-effects on the object on which it is invoked.
 Take the `DateTime.Add(TimeSpan)` method which returns a **new** `DateTime` objet.
 From F# I'm forced to call this method with the ugly parenthesis again like `let date2 = date1.Add(TimeSpan.FromSeconds(3)`.
 It sure would look nice if we could just do `let date 2 = TimeSpan.FromSeconds 3 |> date1.add`
+* Focus and completenes.
+It is not the goal to cover every method of the .Net api.
+But what should be covered, what must be covered? etc.

-F# offer a range of language constructs not found in C#, active patterns for one.
-So if we provide a nice
+* F# offer a range of language constructs not found in C#, active patterns for one.
+We have to think these language features into the implementation when providing a friendly interface.

-# Inspiration for methods to wrap
+# Inspiration for static methods to wrap

-This list was created by executing the `Analysis.fsx` script.
+Static methods are less probable to have side-effects and they do not require an object instance to be called.
+Hence they may be low hanging fruits to be picked first when providing the friendlier interface.
+This list below was created by executing the `Analysis.fsx` script.

 The list shows all static methods for a couple of central assemblies, with methods enclosed in `*` to denote they are not overloaded (ie. easy to wrap)